lbVictor/lbVictor/README.md

 # Data Science

 I am a data scientist experienced in developing business solutions end-to-end, from collecting data and creating Machine Learning models and finally implementing.
-I have developed regression and classification problems.
+I have developed regression, classification and Clustering problems.
 The details of each one of them are below.

 Tools/methodologies:
 - Python for web scraping, data analysis, modeling, visualization and handling.